How do I export my 'xpub' or 'zpub' key?

 - First, you will need to go to your Bitcoin wallet.

-Then open the Asset Menu by clicking on the three dots in the upper right corner of your wallet and select the option to Export your xpub key:
+Then a) open the Asset Menu by clicking on the three dots in the upper right corner of your wallet and then b) click on Export XPub.

 This will create a folder called exodus-exports on your Desktop containing a .txt file.
 Within that file, you can find your xpub (and zpub if exporting Bitcoin) key.
 If an Exodus support team member requested your xpub key, you can attach this .txt file to your email reply, or just copy and paste the key from the .txt file into your email body.